-Soundproof doors installed in the interior of a building employ at least one gasket seal, and perhaps two, depending on the required specifications and practical function of the actual door.
+Soundproof doors installed in the interior of a building usually employ two gasket seals, one installed to seal against the door-leaf rebate, and the other against the outer frame.

 Although various types of rubber are used in the manufacture of rubber seals, (Namely Chloroprene Rubber, PVC Nitrile, TPM, EPDM and plasticised PVC), Neoprene rubber is preferred type of material employed in the seals of soundproof doors.
 Neoprene is flame retardant, has good weathering resistance, and is also resistant to acidrain and most solvents.
 The constituency of this elastometer provides an excellent acoustic seal and resistance to vibration (impact noise), and it is widely used in all soundproofing applications.